-Policy 3.3.2.1 The developer shall explore opportunities to provide fire suppression within the Plan area, at the subdivision stage, in accordance with the County Servicing Standards and other applicable regulatory requirements.
+Policy 3.3.2.1 The developer shall provide fire suppression within the Plan area, at the subdivision stage, in accordance with the requirements of the County Servicing Standards.
 Policy 3.3.2.2 The developer shall register architectural controls against each certificate of title within the Plan area to ensure each residential lot's building site will maintain nominal building separation great than 30.48 m (100 ft) in accordance with the County's Fire Hydrant Water Suppression Bylaw C-7259-2013.